 f.
 Video/Audio Record.
-Neither the Mediator nor the Parties shall make a video or audio recording of the mediation session, or stream the audio or video on the Internet or elsewhere, unless all participants and the Mediator agree otherwise in writing.
-When using video-conferencing for the mediation, all participants shall keep non-participants from hearing or seeing the mediation.
+Unless the Mediator and the Parties agree otherwise in writing in advance, they shall (i) refrain from making a video or audio recording of the mediation session, or streaming the audio or video on the Internet or elsewhere; (ii) keep non-participants from hearing or seeing the mediation when using audio- or video-conferencing for the mediation; and (iii) refrain from using an artificial-intelligence function to generate a transcript or summary of the mediation session.